daniel-lee-tech/simple-docker-aws-guide/README.md

-# Deploying a Docker Container to AWS ECR Repositories
+# Deploying a Docker Container to AWS

 ## Creating your Docker Image